wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 8.2 =
+* Added in 'Preset Featured Images': author as taxonomy
+* Added in 'Set, replace, remove' a help text for the case of a white blank page while treating thousands of posts
+* Improved in 'Preset Featured Images': featured image is set when a new post is created, so the rules work with auto-posting / auto-blogging plugins (aggregators)
+* Improved uninstall routine
+* Tested successfully with WordPress 3.9.2
+* Updated *.pot file and german translation

 = 8.1 =
 * Added option to use the first content image as featured image only if there is no featured image